riccardobernardi/distributed-sudoku-solver/README.md

 ## 8 Conclusions

 I think that in this case the knowledge of the domain was crucial and I was able to devise a good solution since first try because I'm passionate.

+The equality between two matrices is very costly in my case so i discarded that type of approach.

+Strangely putting a low number of loops for the propagation enhanced the performance, I think that this is because most of the puzzles are difficult and a long loop is very heavy inside recursions.